 Read and repeat

 "It's hard for me to think of just one part of this book that rises out above all others.
-This is my book that I read once a year.
+This is the book that I read once a year.
 I was trying to remember the first time I read it and I can't even trace it back.
 It's always been in my brain.
-It's just like visiting this really well described, beautifully imagined fictional place with all these seemingly realistic people every year."
+It's like visiting this really well-described, beautifully imagined fictional place with all these seemingly realistic people every year."